gsoft-inc/azure-pipelines-dependency-track/README.md

 # azuredevops-dependency-track-build-task
-Azure DevOps extension for helping submit BOM reports to Dependency-Track
+Azure DevOps extension for submitting BOM reports to Dependency-Track

 ## License
 Copyright © 2020, GSoft inc. This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.